asvd/jailed/README.md

 *(exporting the `alert()` method is not that good idea actually)*

-Under the hood, an application may only communicate to a plugin (worker / jailed subprocess) through a messaging mechanism, which is reused by Jailed in order to simulate the exporting of particular functions.
+Under the hood, an application may only communicate to a plugin (sandboxed worker / jailed subprocess) through a messaging mechanism, which is reused by Jailed in order to simulate the exporting of particular functions.
 Each exported function is duplicated on the opposite site with a special wrapper method with the same name.
 Upon the wrapper method is called, arguments are serialized, and the corresponding message is sent, which leads to the actual function invocation on the other site.
 If the executed function then issues a callback, the responce message will be sent back and handled by the opposite site, which will in turn execute the actual callback previously stored upon the initial wrapper method invocation.
 A callback is in fact a short-term exported function and behaves in the same way, particularly it may invoke a newer callback in reply.

 ### Installation